bmansfeld/QTLseqr/README.md

-# QTLseqR
+# QTLseqr

-QTLseqR is an R package for QTL mapping using Bulk Segregant Analysis.
+QTLseqr is an R package for QTL mapping using Bulk Segregant Analysis.

 The package is an R implementation of the analysis described in The Statistics of Bulk Segregant Analysis Using Next Generation Sequencing